Syst3mz/Syst3mz.github.io/content/hashes.md

 - A hash's distribution is how well it spreads the input space over the output space.
 We want a hash function with a distribution the spreads the inputs over the entire output space.
 - Fast (ish)
 - The hashes of two messages should be very different even if the messages are very similar.
-- Should always give the same hash or digest for the same message
+- Should always give the same hash or digest for the same message.

-## Difference Between a Cryptographic Hash Function and a Regular Old Hash function:
+## Difference Between a Cryptographic Hash Function and a Regular Old Hash Function:
-A hash function is considered *cryptographic* if given a message's hash, it is not possible to construct the original message.
+A hash function is considered *cryptographic* if given a message's hash, it is not possible to learn anything about the original message.
 Cryptographers desire this property because they can then send $\textrm{hash}(\textrm{My secret key is password123})$ across an untrusted media like the internet without worrying about their secret being found out.

 ---